emerdeveloper/LFCS/LFCS_Notas.md

      mkdir --help # -p, --parents     no error if existing, make parent directories as needed mkdir -p /tmp/1/2/3/4/5/6/7/8/9/
      ```
-* ls `-l` shows you the time when a file has been last modified, but it only shows you the hour and the minute, usually in a form like `17:53`.
+* `ls -l` shows you the time when a file has been last modified, but it only shows you the hour and the minute, usually in a form like `17:53`.
 Find another way to make ls display the full/exact last modified time for the files in `/home/bob` directory.
-At what exact time was `important_file created/modified`?
+At what exact time was `important_file` created/modified?
      ```bash
      ls --help # --full-time            like -l --time-style=full-iso ls -l --time-style=full-iso